-Most people have acute
+Most people who have hepatitis B have an acute

 weeks and recover completely after 4 to 8 weeks.
 They develop

-antigen that provide lifelong protection against
+These antibodies provide lifelong protection against

-- Only a few people (particularly older adults)
+- Only some people (mainly older adults)

 have long-lasting symptoms.